HOME: SOCIAL SCULPTURE RESEARCH UNIT

 Beuys, Transdisciplinarity and a Sustainable Future

-The SSRU encourages and explores transdisciplinary creativity and vision towards the shaping of a humane and ecologically viable society.
-It engages with Beuys thinking and work, as well as those before and after him - making available some of the insights, inquiries and explorations in this multidimensional field.
+The SSRU explores transdisciplinary creativity and vision towards the shaping of a humane and ecologically viable society.
+It engages with Joseph Beuys’ thinking and work, its influences and new developments, and insights from different cultural and disciplinary contexts.
+Together these inform the field of contemporary social sculpture and connective practice.

 Connective Aesthetics and Agents of Change